wp-plugins/sosh-icons/readme.txt

 = Is the plugin compliant to the German data protection? = The Icons won't send user information to the Social Networks, if there are not been clicked.
 But we won't say Yes because German law is a bit tricky ;) So you will Use this Plugin on your own risk.

+= Does your Plugin use Canvas Fingerprinting? =
+We don't use or support canvas fingerprinting.

 == Screenshots ==
 1. Plugin Option page
 2. Plugin Extended Option Page